 Political ecology is the intersection of political economy and the environment, and broadly focuses on how power intersects with the environment.
 While methods of political ecology are interdisciplinary, they have been heavily influenced by ethnography and anthropological approaches.
-As such, this practicum will focus largely on anthropological field methods and will also engage participatory, critical, and indigenous methodological approaches to research.
+As such, this practicum will focus largely on anthropological field methods and will be working collaboratively with water activists in the region.

-- Course Dates
+- Course Dates (on-campus and virtual meetings)

 - Travel to Costa Rica